If You Need Food Right Now

 Conclusion: You Are Not Alone—Help Is Available

 If you find yourself saying “I can’t afford food,” know that you are not alone, and help is available.
-From government assistance programs like SNAP and WIC to local food banks, 2-1-1, and community kitchens, you have access to resources that can help alleviate the burden of food insecurity.
-You don’t have to face this challenge alone–reach out and take and take advantage of the support available to you.
-Remember, no one should have to go hungry, and help is just a phone call or application away.
+From government assistance programs like SNAP and WIC to local food banks, pantries, and community kitchens, there are resources that can help ease the burden of food insecurity.
+You don’t have to face this challenge alone.
+Support is available through local programs and food assistance services, and no one should have to go hungry.